Learn something new every day

 Essentially, a floor stripper is a rotary driven floor machine that is powerful enough to remove any top layer from the floor surface.
-For example, a floor stripper will remove old shellac and varnish from wood floors, returning the wood to a state where it can be treated with a different stain or varnish.
-The floor stripper will also remove paint from wood and cement floors, effectively rolling back time so the floors can be treated with a new medium of some sort.
+For example, it will remove old shellac and varnish from wood floors, returning the wood to a state where it can be treated with a different stain or varnish.
+The stripper will also remove paint from wood and cement floors, effectively rolling back time so the floors can be treated with a new medium of some sort.

 Floor strippers today also often have the ability to also function as a floor buffer.
 Instead of removing the paint or stain on the floor, floor buffers simply bring out the shine of whatever finish is on the floor material.
 Floor machines that handle stripping, buffing, and even carpet shampooing are not that uncommon today.

 The basic action of the floor stripper is to use the rotary brushes to gently work through the medium on the top of the floor material, without damaging the floor underneath.
 One of the more common applications is to remove wax and varnish buildup from a hard wood floor.
 Over time, the buildup can darken, leaving the floor looking dull and hiding the natural beauty.
 Using a floor stripper to sand through the buildup of varnish, the natural wood is revealed anew.
 At this juncture, the owner can clean off the residue from the stripping and apply a lighter stain and sealant that will enhance the look of the floor for many years to come.